 The operation dates of WW1USA often coincide with other events held at the Museum and Memorial highlighting lessons from the first worldwide war.
-The public is invited to share the experience by remotely participating in May and November.
+The public is invited to share the experience by remotely participating.
 You can email email@example.com to answer questions about the station and amateur radio.
 Museum and Memorial volunteer, Charles Van Way, firstname.lastname@example.org, can answer historical questions and provide information about the Museum and Memorial.
 More information is available at qrz.com/db/WW1USA.

 QSL with WW1USA will be available by mail with SASE or other postage provided or via eQSL.
 After these special program offerings, information will be provided to request a special emailed certificate commemorating your contact with WW1USA.

 Operating events from WW1USA have been very successful!
 During the five years of the centennial, from 2014 through 2018, we had 19 events, with some 27,000 contacts in all 50 United States, 11 of 12 Canadian provinces, and 133 countries worldwide.
 We acknowledged over 2500 QSL cards and sent out 5,000 certificates.
 As of 2021, we had 100,000 lookups on QRZ.

 We have continued to operate from 2019 to the present, with 4 events in 2019 and 2020, making some 8,000 contacts.
 We continued during the Pandemic, operating from home and remote stations during the scheduled events in 2020 and 2021.